danielraffel/SwiftCatalyst/README.md

 ## Setup Process

-There are two ways to set up this project:

-1. **Environment Configuration (Recommended)**: Using environment variables for flexible customization
-2. **Basic Setup (Quick Start)**: Fast setup without customization

----

-### Environment Configuration (Recommended)

-This is the recommended approach for:
+This will:
-- Creating a real project you plan to use in production
+- Create a real project suitable for production use
-- Customizing project name, bundle IDs, and team ID
+- Customize project name, bundle IDs, and team ID
-- Setting up multiple environments (development, staging, production)
+- Set up multiple environments (development, staging, production)
-- Team projects with multiple developers

 Setup steps: